amal2334/Retail-Analysis/README.md

 Scikit-learn

 What I Learned

 This project helped me:

-Ask the right business questions before diving into data.
+Ask the right business questions before diving into data

-Clean, preprocess, and explore real-world data effectively.
+Clean, preprocess, and explore real-world data effectively

-Visualize data insights clearly.
+Visualize data insights clearly

-Build a customer segmentation model to group customers.
+Build a customer segmentation model to group customers

-Develop a basic recommendation system.
+Develop a basic product recommendation system

-Present findings in a simple, understandable way for stakeholders.
+Present findings in a simple and understandable way for stakeholders